nairamCode/Reading-Ips-form-an-binary-file/README.md

+# Reading-Ips-form-an-binary-file
+This Program can read a binary file that stores Ips.

 # Description
 If you got a binary file that contains Ips u can use this.
 It was coded with the intention to get me into coding and to play on the LiveOverflow Minecraft Server :) .
 U can use the test_file to test the script.
 I don't wanted to use masscan by myself to get the potential Ips so I used https://github.com/mat-1/minecraft-scans.
 It was very helpful.